-Man arrested after allegedly setting hotel room on fire on N. Harrell's Ferry Rd.
+Man arrested after allegedly setting hotel room on fire on N. Harrell's Ferry Road

 Latest Weather Blog

-Man arrested after allegedly setting hotel room on fire on N. Harrell's Ferry Rd.
+Man arrested after allegedly setting hotel room on fire on N. Harrell's Ferry Road

 BATON ROUGE - Authorities have arrested a man accused of setting a hotel room on fire on N. Harrell's Ferry Road.